gregziegan/climate-game/README.md

 If you're looking for something to work on, look for open issues and assign yourself!
 Assigning yourself will ensure multiple contributors don't work on the same thing.

-**Note** There's a template provided to help structure the conversation a bit, but feel free to delete the text and just write without one.

 ### Art

 The game needs tons of art!
 Existing ideas for contribution can be found with the [art label](https://github.com/thebritican/climate-game/labels/art).